-The only service being held in Phase 1 is the 11:00am service that lasts around an hour.
+The only services being held in Phase 2 in person are the 11:00am service on Sunday mornings in the sanctuary and the in-person prayer meeting on Wednesday night in the same space.
+Both of these services lasts around an hour.
 We ask people to plan accordingly and to, as much as possible, refrain from using the bathroom facilities during this phase.
 That said, the restrooms adjacent to the foyer will be available if/when necessary.

 • How are decisions being made for the church concerning which phase we are in/moving to?

 The advisory council in concert with Pastor Jeffrey Dickson is looking at state regulations, medical professionals, and advice given by the SBCV for guidance.
 After careful deliberation, consultation, and prayer, this team is determining what makes the best sense for our church as we navigate this process.
 If/when changes occur, new executive orders are released, or new threats emerge, this will be communicated in a timely manner with the church.
 They appreciate your prayers for wisdom and are available if you have questions/considerations.
 For the best and most up-to-the-date information, see our church’s website at www.crystalspringbc.com.

 Wondering how you can continue to grow in your knowledge of God's Word?
 Check out RightNow Media!
 Our church allows invites guests and members alike to take advantage of this Christian Meida library 24/7.
 To sign up for your free and unlimite access, click the link below.

 Created with images by McKayla Crump - "Here Comes The Sun" • Kelly Sikkema - "Ideas waiting to be had" • Jon Tyson - "untitled image" • Donovan Silva - "Video " • Andrew Neel - "There is no substitute for hard work. ― Thomas A. Edison"